jart/blink/README.md

 Welcome everyone from the Hacker News, Lobsters, and Reddit communities!
 This project is a work in progress.
 Please don't use this for production yet.
 If you try this be sure to calibrate your expectations accordingly.
+Especially if you use multiple threads under heavy processor load.

 ## Getting Started